-Despite the relatively extensive menu, these Italian staples taste exactly as they should.
-The tagliatelle with cubes of beef tenderloin, porcini, and a creamy chili-laced sauce (€10) alone is worth the visit, but the ever-changing daily meat/seafood/vegetarian pastas are also cooked simply and well.
+Despite the extensive menu, these Italian dishes taste exactly as they should.
+The tagliatelle with cubes of beef tenderloin, porcini, and a creamy, chili-laced sauce (€11) is excellent, but the ever-changing daily meat/seafood/vegetarian pastas are also cooked simply and well.
 Of the Roman-style thin-crust pizzas, go for the "Bomba," packing salami, Bolognese sauce, mozzarella, and mushrooms, or the vegetarian "Casanova" with eggplant and a tangy gorgonzola sauce.
-Desserts, however, aren't Al Dente's strong suits - you're better off skipping the unremarable tiramisu and the chocolate ganache topped panna cotta.
+Desserts, however, aren't Al Dente's strong suit - you're better off skipping the unremarable tiramisu and the chocolate ganache-topped panna cotta.

 Al Dente also works well for breakfast.
 They serve Italian morning pastries like cream-filled bomboloni, calzone, and also panzerotto, a fried turnover from Puglia that resembles a calzone, but it's fried, not oven-baked.
 A few doors down, at #9 Krúdy Gyula Street, the same owners operate a small takeout spot ("Al Dente On The Road") specializing in a greater variety of Italian snacks and pastries including arancini, cannoli, and zeppole.

 My only issue with Al Dente is their uncomfortable chairs and tables: the undersized folding chairs and flimsy tables can detract from the dining experience.

 Note that Al Dente doesn't take reservations, so you may have to wait for a table (grab a drink at Lumen bar down the street while waiting).